revell-logo

 • Sight Housing: The main body that holds your pins or aiming reference

-• Pins/Fiber Optics: Your aiming points for different distances
+• Pins and Fiber Optics: Your aiming points for different distances, with fiber optics providing visibility in low light

-• Bubble Level: Ensures your bow is held vertically for consistent shots
+• Bubble Level: Ensures your bow is held vertically for consistent shots, preventing cant errors

-• Sight Bracket: Connects the sight to your bow’s riser
+• Sight Bracket: Connects the sight to your bow riser and allows for mounting position adjustments

 How to Adjust Bow Sight: The Golden Rule